fuymsn/cross/README.md

 * todo: 方便集成webpack

 ### others
-A Front-End Framework can be used to common website & mobile
+A Front-End Env can be used to common website & mobile
-* A simple application to import javascript &amp; css into page as the sync &amp; async way
 * todo: can be applied to Grunt & webpack.
 * todo: framework can be simple used the same node_modules from grunt and webpack.
-* todo: 开启css, js, html语法检查
 * todo: multi-app run
 * todo: MVVM